grommet/hpe-design-system-starter/README.md

 ```

-The file should now look like the above code in `App.js`

-The application should still be running on `http://localhost:3000/` and your app should looking something like:
+The application should still be running on `http://localhost:3000/`, and your app should looking something like:

 ![Chapter-02-first-Screen](https://github.com/grommet/hpe-design-system-starter/blob/chapter-02/public/Chapter-02-first-screen.png)

 Definitely not the prettiest screen yet, but don't worry we are making great progress! :smiley:

-## Footer
+## Adding in a Footer

-### Lets use the similar steps to add in our footer
-If we go back to our [Design-System](https://design-system.hpe.design/components/footer) again we will grab a footer from the examples given.
-In this case we will grab the first example and open up the __Show Code__ to be able to copy the code given.
+Let's take a similar approach to add in a Footer.
+If we go to the [Design System Footer documentation](https://design-system.hpe.design/components/footer), we will grab a footer from the examples given.
+In this case we will grab the first example by opening up the __Show Code__ and copying the code provided which should look like this:

-Below is the code given for the simple example:

 ```
 import React, { useContext } from 'react';